w3c/ServiceWorker/explainer.md

 });
 ```

-The service worker comes with a cache API, making it easy to store responses for reuse later, more on that shortly, but first…
+The service worker comes with a cache API, making it easy to store responses for reuse later.
+More on that shortly, but first…

 ## Updating a service worker

 The lifecycle of a service worker is based on Chrome’s update model: do as much as possible in the background, don’t disrupt the user, complete the update when the current version closes.

-Whenever you navigate to page within scope of your service worker, the browser checks for updates in the background.
+Whenever you navigate to a page within scope of your service worker, the browser checks for updates in the background.
 If the script is byte-different, it’s considered to be a new version, and installed (note: only the script is checked, not external `importScripts`).
 However, the old version remains in control over pages until all tabs using it are gone (unless `.replace()` is called during install).
 Then the old version is garbage collected and the new version takes over.

 This avoids the problem of two versions of a site running at the same time, in different tabs.
 Our current strategy for this is [“cross fingers, hope it doesn’t happen”](https://twitter.com/jaffathecake/status/502779501936652289).